 What to see?
 More than 7 million flower bulbs are planted in Keukenhof gardens every year.
 Open gardens and pavilions demonstrate a fantastic collection of tulips, irises, lilies, hyacinths, daffodils, orchids and other flowers.
 Flower shows and flower-arranging demonstrations that you might see during the day make this experience even more special.

-Travel time: approximately 40 minuites drive, or 1 hour ride by public transport
+Travel time: approximately 40 minuites by car, or 1 hour ride by public transport.

 Read more and plan your visit to the Keukenhof gardens>>